 Temporary Layoff Legal Experts

 Employers should always seek legal counsel before temporarily laying off an employee.
-To speak with an experienced employment lawyer about temporary layoffs or any other employment law matter, call KCY at LAW at (905) 639-0999 or contact us online here.
+To speak with an experienced employment lawyer about temporary layoffs or any other employment law matter, call us at 905-639-0999 or click here to book your consultation.